MarissaShieh/Zillow-assignment/README.md

 - Handles SVG file with .svg extension; return a base-64 data-encoded string if the file is < 1mb and a link to the file otherwise

 Part II:
--The PhotoGallery component should take in an array of images.
+- The PhotoGallery component should take in an array of images.
--Each image will have a url and a caption.
+- Each image will have a url and a caption.
--The captions should be displayed over the image.
+- The captions should be displayed over the image.
--The PhotoGallery should allow users to either click or swipe through images.
+- The PhotoGallery should allow users to either click or swipe through images.
--Animate the swipe and transition between images.
+- Animate the swipe and transition between images.